Ted Masters, Counsel

-My practice is focussed on helping people who have been injured in car accidents or through medical negligence or who have been denied disability insurance benefits.
+My practice is focused on helping people who have been injured in car accidents or through medical negligence or who have been denied disability insurance benefits.
 With over 35 years of experience as a personal injury lawyer, I understand how a serious injury or denial of disability benefits affects not just my individual client, but their entire family.
 I am alert to each client’s individual physical, emotional and financial needs and challenges.
 I work to achieve an outcome that is client focussed.
 As a trained mediator, I understand that my client’s personal goals must be met in order to come to a satisfactory resolution of their case, preferably through a reasonable settlement, but by trial judgement if necessary.

 I graduated with an LLB from the University of Ottawa in 1977 and completed my LLM at the London School of Economics in 1979.
 I was called to the bar in Ontario in 1981 and I have been a member of the Nunavut Bar since the day it was created in 1999.